HOW TO GO ABOUT MOVING HOUSE IN BERLIN

-Tips For Moving House In Berlin – Berliners are champions at the art of moving around the city, especially those of us who came from abroad.
-As it’s so hard to find a place to live, many of us lead a nomadic existence while we search for our “forever” apartment, making do in shared WG’s, temporary sublets, Airbnb apartments, artist’s colonies, and more in an attempt to keep the cost of living in the city bearable.
+Berliners are champions at the art of moving around the city, especially those of us coming from abroad.
+As it’s so hard to find a place to live, many lead a nomadic existence while searching for their “forever” apartment, making do in shared WGs, temporary sublets, Airbnb apartments, and more – all in an attempt to keep the cost of living in the city bearable.
 I’ve been in Berlin for 10 years now and have lived in five different flats.
-However, some of my friends have even lived in even more apartments in different districts of the city.
+However, some of my friends have even lived in even more apartments in different districts across the city.

 In 2016, I moved from Prenzlauer Berg to Lichtenberg.
-In the past, I managed moves by calling a taxi and moving what little belongings I have in a short ride, all without the help of friends.
-That time, I had to move all the belongings I had shipped over from Canada, plus all the new things I purchased for my new apartment.
-While I was excited to have a new place of my own, moving house was more intensive – as I enlisted the help of a mover, completed a slew of paperwork, and more.
-In January 2022, I’ll be moving again and after five years of living in my current flat, I’ve accumulated many more things.
-As my new flat will be unfurnished, I’ve also starting collecting pieces of furniture like a desk, bar stools, and other items.
-This move is already proving way more complicated than any of my prior ones.
+Before that, I’d always moved house by calling a taxi and transporting what little belongings I had in a short ride, without the help of friends.
+That time, I had to move all the stuff I’d shipped over from Canada, plus all the new things I purchased for my new apartment.
+While I was excited to have a new place of my own, moving house was more intensive.
+I enlisted the help of a mover, completed a slew of paperwork, and more.
+In January 2022, I moved again and after five years of living in that flat, I accumulated even more things.
+As my new flat was unfurnished, I also started collecting pieces of furniture in advance like a desk, bar stools, and other items.
+My planned move was definitely way more complicated than any of my prior ones.

-Follow these tips to know how to go about moving house in Berlin.
+Follow these tips to learn how to go about moving house in Berlin.

 In Germany, it’s typical to give your landlord or property management company up to three months’ written notice when you’re ready to move out and end your contract.
-This gives them ample time to find new tenants and you plenty of time to prepare for your move.
+This gives them ample time to find new tenants, as well as you plenty of time to prepare for your move.
 In some cases, your notice period can be as little as 30 days, provided that you’ve found new tenants for your landlord and that he/she agrees to let them live in the flat.

 Before sending off your letter, double-check the conditions of your original rental agreement to make sure you’re providing enough notice and that there aren’t any other surprises.
 Then follow up with a call to your landlord to ensure they received your letter and find out how flexible they might be with your notice period.